 It’s easy for dogs.
 The majority of the time you simply give them a new food – and they just eat it.
 And if they’re being picky, you just don’t feed them until they agree to eat the food you want them to eat.
 That’s just not the way cats work.

 You can’t starve a cat.
 While a fasting period of 8-10 hours is recommended, cats can risk serious illness and even death if they go too long without eating.
-Anytime a cat refuses to eat for more than 48 hours becomes very dangerous.
+Anytime a cat refuses to eat for more than 24 hours – it can become dangerous.

 That being said, hunger is still our friend.
 If we’re free feeding an all-day-buffet to our cats (leaving the kibble out for them munch all day!) it’s going to be much harder to give them a new food.
 Why?
 Because they’ve got easy access to what we’ve taught them is “food”.